 Spring is a good time to start planning your summer Europe trip.
-So, I thought I would help with some tips for planning that Europe itinerary for families.
+So, I thought I would help with some tips for planning the perfect Europe itinerary for your family.

 While I’ve given some tips on using books for trips, these tips are more logistical matters that can be used for